 As civilized organization increased, the sophistication of fighting techniques did as well, until strategy was an integral aspect of war.
 In antiquity, battle formations such as the Greek phalanx, a block of soldiers with bristling spears who moved in unison, became common.
 Armies were assembled in divisions with complementary roles.
 Every fighting force had some kind of foot soldier armed with spear or sword.
 Synchronized arching became common as it softened enemy lines at a distance.
 Most armies also included horse-based units, first chariots with one soldier driving and the other using bow and arrow while on the move or dismounting to fight with sword or spear, then mounted units of even greater mobility with armed riders that charged enemy lines to trample and disorient ground forces.

 Alliances, economic factors and strategic disasters were key in determining the outcome of wars.
 There are hundreds of famed examples, but the fight between Rome and Carthage during the Second Punic War near the end of the 3rd century B.C.E. is a textbook case.
 Hannibal, the brilliant general of Carthage’s forces, was born in an outlying settlement in Carthaginian Iberia, what is modern day Spain.
-His father had influential rivals in mainland North Africa, and for this reason their military involvements never received full economic backing from the empire, which would have allowed them to easily overrun still modestly sized Roman territory and dominate the Mediterranean.
+His father had influential rivals in mainland North Africa, and for this reason their military involvements never received full economic backing from the empire, which would probably have allowed them to easily overrun still modestly sized Roman territory and dominate the Mediterranean.
 An invincibly large ground force crossing the Mediterranean sea from Carthage proper and landing on the Italian mainland to route Rome was out of the question, so when Hannibal’s time as commander arrived, he decided to depart from the Iberian peninsula, traverse Europe and cross the Alps with a hundred elephants, thousands of cavalry and a vast agglomeration of foot soldiers, altogether consisting of an unstoppable hundred thousand men.

 Rome’s rise in antiquity was the high-water mark of military-backed control until the Mongol invasion of China and what is modern day Russia in the 13th century.
 Under Genghis Khan, the Mongols were nearly invincible, as their mounted soldiers had unparalleled ability to fire bow and arrow with deadly accuracy at full gallop.
 They also had adopted some innovative tactics that gave them an advantage.
 Chiefly among these was their approach to enemy horsemen.
 Mongol mounted units would feign retreat in the thick of battle while picking off pursuit with bow and arrow.
 Their pikemen hitched a ride alongside until the ideal moment, then dismounted and took out the enemy’s horses with long spikes braced against the ground, after which resistance to highly mobile Mongol archery was all but impossible.